Automotive industry in Vietnam: Kia

 Since 2008, Kia Motors vehicles are produced from CKD kits by THACO Kia, a joint venture with THACO, at a plant in Chu Lai.
-Models produced are the Kia New Morning, Kia Forte, Kia Sorento, Kia Carens, Kia Cerato, Kia Optima.
+Models produced are the Kia Morning, Kia Sportage, Kia Sorento, Kia Carens.

 Mazda

 Through its joint venture with THACO, Vina Mazda Automobile Manufacturing, Mazda 2 models are produced at a plant in Nui Thanh.
 The plant has a production capacity of 10,000 vehicles per year and employs 300 workers.